CodeYourFuture/The-Piscine/Project-Codewars-Leaderboard/README.md

 We will use this to build a leaderboard, similar to [the one on the Codewars website](https://www.codewars.com/users/leaderboard/ranks).

 Your task is to create a website which allows a user to input a list of Codewars users, fetch their scores from the API and then display them so that you can compare.
 You should **focus on HTML and JavaScript**.
 Some CSS is required for completing this task, but the website's design **is not the focus of the assessment**.
-We will assess you on correct logic not on a perfect UI that is incomplete.
+We will assess you on correct logic.
+You don't need a perfect UI, and it's ok if your UI is incomplete.

 ## Requirements